South Philadelphia: Government and infrastructure

 Portions of South Philadelphia are within Philadelphia City Council Districts 1 and 2.
 As of 2014 Councilman Mark Squilla and Councilman Kenyatta Johnson represent the two districts.

 The Philadelphia Fire Department operates nine fire stations serving South Philadelphia.
-Most of South Philadelphia resides in Fire Battalion 1, headquartered at 711 South Broad Street.
-Portions of South Philadelphia reside in Battalion 4, headquartered at North 4th Street and Arch Street, and Battalion 11, headquartered at 43rd Street and Market Street.
+Most of South Philadelphia resides in Fire Battalion 1, headquartered at 711 S. Broad Street.
+Portions of South Philadelphia reside in Battalion 4, headquartered at N. 4th and Arch streets, and Battalion 11, headquartered at 43rd and Market streets.

 The Philadelphia Police Department patrols three districts located within South Philadelphia.
 The three patrol districts serving South Philadelphia are the 1st, 3rd and 17th districts.

 Geography

 According to the United States Census Bureau, South Philadelphia has an area of 9.7 sq. miles, all land.

 Neighborhoods

-The South Philadelphia Planning Analysis Section is bounded by South Street on the north and the Delaware and Schuylkill Rivers to their confluence.
+The South Philadelphia Planning Analysis Section is bounded by South Street on the north and the Delaware and Schuylkill rivers to their confluence.
 The portions on either side of Broad Street are known as South Philadelphia West and South Philadelphia East.